Early Impressions Childcare

 The Review Findings

 The centre staff diligently consider the needs of the wider community.
 Over time this has been a strength and continues to evolve as changes are made that impact on how the service is organised.
-The extended hours of the service has been responsive to families' requests and needs.
+The extended hours of the service have been responsive to families' requests and needs.
 Administration and resourcing of recent changes have been well managed.

 Children's sense of belonging is fostered by staff.
 Relationships and interactions between adults and children are respectful, nurturing and positive.
 As children do not attend every day, to support the building of positive relationships with each child, a lead teacher is designated as a child's primary caregiver with oversight of their wellbeing and learning.
 During the day all teachers care for all children.